MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-monitoring-configuration.md

 To determine whether you've such failed subscriptions or plans, the monitor scans the **LastStatus** column in the **Subscriptions** table.
 For more information about the statuses, see [this article](/sql/reporting-services/subscriptions/monitor-reporting-services-subscriptions).

 Report subscriptions and scheduled refresh plans may fail due to various reasons.
-For more information on what caused the failure, refer to **My subscriptions** on the reporting portal and **Scheduled refresh** on the Power BI reporting portal.
+For more information on what caused the failure, see **My subscriptions** on the reporting portal and **Scheduled refresh** on the Power BI reporting portal.

 ### Running Power BI reports monitoring